wp-plugins/chords-and-lyrics/readme.txt

       [C]Mary had a little lamb, [G]little lamb, [C]little lamb.
       [C]Mary had a little lamb whose [F]fleece was [G]white as [C]snow.
       [/chordsandlyrics]
+   Note that chords can appear in the middle of lyric words.

 == Upgrade Notice ==
 Install over previous version.

 == Screenshots ==

-1. User options page allows control of chords and/or lyrics display and multple columns.
+1. User option section on settings->reading page allows control of chords and/or lyrics display.

 == Changelog ==

+= 1.6.0 =
+* Fix bug preventing headings from showing.
+* Improved formatting for big chords over small words.
+* Clean up options API code.
+* Settings now displayed at bottom of settings -> reading page.
+* Removed multi-page option.

 = 1.5.0 =
 * Convert previous use of tables to CSS layers for formatting.